microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 Allows dragging an object in space with your hand on HoloLens.
 Just attach the script to a game object to make it movable.

 ##### TapToPlace.cs
-Allows users to tap on an object to move it's position.
+Allows users to tap on an object to move its position.

-##### KeywordManager.cs (_Depreciated_)
-Please use SpeechInputSource and SpeechInputHandler instead.
-Allows you to specify keywords and methods in the Unity Inspector, instead of registering them explicitly in code.

-**_KeywordsAndResponses_** Set the size as the number of keywords you'd like to listen for, then specify the keywords and method responses to complete the array.

-**RecognizerStart** Set this to determine whether the keyword recognizer will start immediately or if it should wait for your code to tell it to start.

 ##### SetGlobalListener.cs
 Used to register the GameObject on the InputManager as a global listener.

+##### TriggerButton.cs
+Very simple class that implements basic logic for a trigger button.

+#### Voice

+**IMPORTANT**: Please make sure to add the Microphone capabilities in your app, in Unity under
+Edit -> Project Settings -> Player -> Settings for Windows Store -> Publishing Settings -> Capabilities
+or in your Visual Studio Package.appxmanifest capabilities.

+##### KeywordAndKeyCode.cs
+Struct that facilitates the storage of keyword and keycode pairs.

+- **_KeywordsAndResponses_** Set the size as the number of keywords you'd like to listen for, then specify the keywords and method responses to complete the array.

+- **RecognizerStart** Set this to determine whether the keyword recognizer will start immediately or if it should wait for your code to tell it to start.

 ##### SpeechInputHandler.cs
 Used to assign a Unity Event to a keyword stored in the SpeechInputSource component.